 It’s good for non-invisible people too.

-In the summer that black coat modelled by the invisible man is way too thick and heavy, so I bought this blue Regatta one, which can be rolled up and put in my rucksack.
+In the summer the black coat is way too thick and heavy, so I bought this blue Regatta one, which can be rolled up and put in my rucksack.
 I think it was about £35.

 You can spend hundreds of pounds on thin summer coats too.
 Glad I didn’t, this one’s fine.

 I already had a penknife, but bent it badly out of shape when trying to free the chain on my folding bike when it got stuck down behind the gear cassette.
 It seemed like a good idea at the time!
-So I’ve just bought a posh Victorinox one.
+So I’ve just bought a posh Victorinox one, at around £33.

 I don’t normally listen to music or the radio when I’m walking, but occasionally a bit of musical relief is very welcome.
 Like once when I had to walk 5 miles along the side of a dual-carriageway.

-Wires and strings round my neck really get on my nerves though, I get tangled up in them!
-I already have a wire charging my phone, the strap for my camera, and the string from my sun-hat (although I got rid of that bloody hat now thankfully).
-So I bought completely wireless ones.
+Wires and strings round my neck really get on my nerves though, I get tangled up in them, so I bought wireless ones.